 Together, just next door, we have an art gallery called Kaya.
 The gallery has a rustic style and high ceilings, with an unforgettable atmosphere.
 We have concerts a couple times a month and love most all cultural events thrown our way.
 Gallery Kaya is only open in July and August.

-I generally do not rent out my apartment during the winters, but can sometimes make an exception for single travellers.
-So if you are a single traveller coming to Bornholm, write me a mail, maybe we can figure something out.
+I generally do not rent out my apartment during the winters, for easy going people I sometimes make exceptions.
+So if you are a single traveller coming to Bornholm, write me a mail, we can probably figure something out.

 I grew up in Canada, so my parents and I speak perfect English as well as quite good French and Danish.